PoliticalGraveyard.com

 Dyer, John A. S. — of South Portland, Cumberland County, Maine.
 Democrat.
 Mayor of South Portland, Maine, 1910-13.
 Burial location unknown.

 Dyer, John B. — of Rutland, Rutland County, Vt.
 Democrat.
-Delegate to Democratic National Convention from Vermont, 1928.
-Presumed deceased.
+Delegate to Democratic National Convention from Vermont, 1928 (member, Committee on Rules and Order of Business).
 Burial location unknown.

 Dyer, John H. — of Florida.
 Democrat.
 Delegate to Democratic National Convention from Florida, 2000.
 Still living as of 2000.

 Dyer, John Hugh, Jr. — also known as Buddy Dyer — of Orlando, Orange County, Fla.
 Born in Orlando, Orange County, Fla.
 Democrat.
-Lawyer; member of Florida state senate, 1993-2003; delegate to Democratic National Convention from Florida, 1996, 2004, 2008; candidate for Florida state attorney general, 2002; mayor of Orlando, Fla., 2003-05, 2005-; indicted March 10, 2005, for illegally paying a campaign worker to collect absentee ballots in the 2004 mayoral election; suspended from office as mayor; on April 20, the charges were dropped, and he was reinstated.
+Lawyer; member of Florida state senate, 1993-2003; delegate to Democratic National Convention from Florida, 1996, 2004, 2008; candidate for Florida state attorney general, 2002; mayor of Orlando, Fla., 2003-05, 2005-; indicted March 10, 2005, for illegally paying a campaign worker to collect absentee ballots in the 2004 mayoral election; suspended from office as mayor; on April 20, the charges were dropped, and he was reinstated; candidate for Presidential Elector for Florida.
 Member, Order of the Coif; Phi Delta Phi.
-Still living as of 2009.
+Still living as of 2012.

 See also Wikipedia article